Haliwa-Saponi Indian Tribe: Beginning of identity assertion

-With the rise of Jim Crow laws in the late 19th century, the Haliwa-Saponi and African Americans were disfranchised by state law in 1896 and a new constitution in 1899 that was discriminatory in the application of poll taxes, literacy tests and grandfather clauses.
+With the rise of Jim Crow laws in the late 19th century, the ancestors of the Haliwa-Saponi and African Americans were disfranchised by state law in 1896 and a new constitution in 1899 that was discriminatory in the application of poll taxes, literacy tests and grandfather clauses.
 This was the pattern for every former Confederate state, beginning with Mississippi in 1890 and proceeding through 1908.
-The Haliwa continued their efforts to build and maintain separate cultural institutions.
+Halifax county was noted to have the most significant Black vote in North Carolina at this time.